Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 }
 ```

-Use `Hierarchies.GetByIdAsync` with list of hierarchies unique identifiers or names to get a list of specific hierarchies.
+You can use a list of hierarchy IDs or names to get specific hierarchies, as demonstrated in this code snippet.

 ```C# Snippet:TimeSeriesInsightsSampleGetHierarchiesById
 var tsiHierarchyIds = new List<string>
 {